A Helical-Deflector-Based Radio-Frequency Spiral Scanning System for keV Energy Electrons: Theoretical Concept of the Spiral Scanning

 Substituting equations (9) and (10) into expressions (5) and (6), and replacing $\varphi_1$ with $\varphi$, we obtain:

 where $\varphi$ is the phase of the first RF, $a=E_{d2}/E_{d1}$ and $V_0=eE_{d1}\tau/2m_e$ are constant parameters.

-To find the transverse components of the electron's radius vector on the plane at the end of the deflector, we integrate equations (11) and (12) with respect to the phase time of the RF voltage over the interval from $t$ to $t+\tau$, where $t$ and $t+\tau$ are the times at which the electron enters and leaves the deflector, respectively, we get:
+To find the transverse components of the electron's radius vector on the plane at the end of the deflector, we integrate equations (11) and (12) with respect to the time (t) of the RF voltage over the interval from $t'$ to $t'+\tau$, where $t'$ and $t'+\tau$ are the times at which the electron enters and leaves the deflector, respectively.